janczizikow/sleek/resizing-images/README.md

 3. Done

 It will create a new folder called `resized` contains all resized-named images (i.e, `*_lg.jpg`, `*_md.jpg`, `*_placehold.jpg`,...) for your post.

+The remain thing to do is to copy the resized-named images to `assets/img/posts/`

+Note that: in the markdown file of your post, `featured-img` should contains the extendsion.

+For example: `featured-img: sky.jpg`